Dennis Mahon: Investigation

 While investigating Dennis and Daniel Mahon for involvement in the mail bombing, the Bureau of Alcohol, Tobacco, Firearms and Explosives recruited ex-stripper Rebecca "Becca" Williams as an investigative informant.
 Williams moved into the same trailer park as the Mahon twins and struck a friendship with them.
 She worked over time to win their trust.
 Williams was nicknamed the "Trailer Park Mata Hari".
 Mahon was recorded bragging to Williams that he had committed the bombing of the Scottsdale office and several other bombings of an abortion clinic, a Jewish community center, and offices of the IRS and immigration authorities.

 After a five-year undercover federal investigation, the Mahon brothers were arrested at their Illinois home in 2009 for the connection to the 2004 Office of Diversity and Dialogue mail bombing.
 After the Mahons were arrested, the homes of Metzger and a Powell, Missouri affiliate named Robert Joos were raided.

 Trial and Conviction

 The jury found Dennis Mahon guilty for the bombing, but found his brother, Daniel Mahon, not guilty.
+He was convicted for conspiracy to damage buildings and property by means of explosives, malicious damage of a building by means of explosives, distribution of information related to explosives and sentenced to 40 years in prison.
+He is currently incarcerated at FCI Terre Haute.

+On February 11, 2025, the Scottsdale City Council voted to 5-2 to close the city's diversity office.
+Journalist Molly Conger criticized the decision as a fulfillment of Mahon's wishes.
+Logan referenced the bombing during public comments at the meeting saying "an anti-diversity extremist who I never talked to, never knew, attacked me and my colleagues because of what we represent."